EbrahimMShaaban/graduation_app/README.md

 - Do not push on the master branch
 - Make your own branch
-- Make the name of your branch reflect the name of your task
+- Make the name of your branch reflect the name of your task or your name

 ex: